DinukaGanganath/cafe_management_system/README.md

 # cafe_management_system
-Create a cafe management system using Angula js, Node JS and MySQQ
+Create a cafe management system using Angula js, Node JS and MySQL